mcohen01/node-quickbooks/README.md

 <a name="findEstimates" />
 #### findEstimates(criteria, callback)

-Finds all Estimates in Quickbooks, optionally matching the specified criteria
+Finds all Estimates in QuickBooks, optionally matching the specified criteria

 __Arguments__